LittleLittleCloud/ghcp_claude_tool_call_bug/README.md

-This repo contains a minimal reproduce example for the bug when consuming vscode lm api with claude 3.5
+This repo contains a minimal reproduce example for the bug when consuming vscode lm api with claude 3.5.
+The github copilot fails to generate streaming response when the request contains tool call with empty parameters.

 ## Steps to reproduce
 - Clone, build and run the repo